 Sure, Gretzky played in a different era than Ovi, where goals were easier to come by, but he could play only to the constraints of the time.
 You can't hold it against him.
 And if we're going to bring up the improvement of goalies, we should also mention that sticks today have far more advanced technology than in the 1980s and 1990s.
 Bossy and Pavel Bure both have better goals per game rates, but Gretzky's career was nearly twice as long as both of those guys.

 And if we're talking greater impact, Gretzky transformed the complexion of every franchise he played for.
 His name is synonymous with hockey -- whether you are a hockey fan, or not, you just know.

 Ben Arledge, NHL editor: Yes, it's Ovechkin.
-The man is not yet 35 years old and will soon be one of eight players to have 700 goals for his career.
+The man is not yet 35 years old and is now one of eight players to have 700 goals for his career.
 The numbers speak for themselves there.
 But I think it's actually pretty close, and the guy for me who gives him a run for the money isn't Gretzky or Bossy or Lemieux.
 It's a guy who sits tied for No. 69 on the all-time goals list.

 If he had been able to stay healthy, who knows where he'd be on the all-time goals list.
 And really, if you think I'm silly even mentioning him, go watch some highlights and remind yourself of Bure's insane ability to light the lamp in the 1990s.
 Because it truly was something special.